0chain/zboxcli/README.md

 Unlock a stake pool by pool owner.
-If the stake pool cannot be unlocked due to opened offers, `sp-unlock` marks it to be unlocked later; this prevents the stake affecting new allocation blobber allocation.
+If the stake pool cannot be unlocked due to opened offers, `sp-unlock` marks it to be unlocked later; this prevents the stake affecting blobber allocation for new allocations.

 | Parameter  | Required | Description          | default        | Valid values |
 |------------|----------|----------------------|----------------|--------------|